EthanCai/programming-learning-notes/README.md

 ## System Monitor

-- [Opserver](https://github.com/opserver/opserver): Opserver is a monitoring system by the team at Stack Exchange, home of Stack Overflow.
-- [Zabbix](http://www.zabbix.com/): Zabbix is the ultimate enterprise-level software designed for real-time monitoring of millions of metrics collected from tens of thousands of servers, virtual machines and network devices.
 - [Nagios](https://www.nagios.org/): Nagios Is The Industry Standard In IT Infrastructure Monitoring.
 Achieve instant awareness of IT infrastructure problems, so downtime doesn't adversely affect your business.
+- [Zabbix](http://www.zabbix.com/): Zabbix is the ultimate enterprise-level software designed for real-time monitoring of millions of metrics collected from tens of thousands of servers, virtual machines and network devices.
+- [Opserver](https://github.com/opserver/opserver): Opserver is a monitoring system by the team at Stack Exchange, home of Stack Overflow.
+- [Ganglia Monitoring System](http://ganglia.info/): Ganglia is a scalable distributed monitoring system for high-performance computing systems such as clusters and Grids.
+It is based on a hierarchical design targeted at federations of clusters.
+It leverages widely used technologies such as XML for data representation, XDR for compact, portable data transport, and RRDtool for data storage and visualization.
+It uses carefully engineered data structures and algorithms to achieve very low per-node overheads and high concurrency.
+The implementation is robust, has been ported to an extensive set of operating systems and processor architectures, and is currently in use on thousands of clusters around the world.
+It has been used to link clusters across university campuses and around the world and can scale to handle clusters with 2000 nodes.
+- [Tsar - Taobao System Activity Reporter](https://github.com/kongjian/tsar): Tsar (Taobao System Activity Reporter) is a monitoring tool, which can be used to gather and summarize system information, e.g. CPU, load, IO, and application information, e.g. nginx, HAProxy, Squid, etc. The results can be stored at local disk or sent to Nagios.
+- [collectd - The system statistics collection daemon](http://collectd.org/): collectd is a daemon which collects system performance statistics periodically and provides mechanisms to store the values in a variety of ways, for example in RRD files.
+- [osquery](https://github.com/facebook/osquery): SQL powered operating system instrumentation, monitoring, and analytics.

 ## Deployment